-For the past six years, L.A.'s Cornerstone Theater Company has investigated what it means to be hungry — and we aren’t just talking about food here.
+For the past six years, L.A.'s Cornerstone Theater Company has investigated what it means to be hungry — and we aren’t just talking about food.

-To mark the company’s 25 years in Los Angeles, Cornerstone Theater’s artistic director, Michael John Garces, has adapted Mozart’s “The Magic Flute” and set it in a post-apocalyptic L.A. world.
+To mark the company’s 25th anniversary in Los Angeles, artistic director Michael John Garces adapted Mozart’s opera and set it in a post-apocalyptic L.A.

-“It felt to me that something like 'Magic Flute' would be an inspiration to write a play that allowed for lyrical lightness, love and celebration," says Garces, "as well as some real darkness.”
+"It felt to me that something like 'Magic Flute' would be an inspiration to write a play that allowed for lyrical lightness, love and celebration, as well as some real darkness," Garces said.

-Stage manager Nikki Hyde loves it when new people join the cast of a Cornerstone show.
-This production is special because it’s what they call a "bridge show.”
-That means eight different community groups in L.A. are coming together to form one large cast to tell a bigger story.
+Stage manager Nikki Hyde loves it whenever new people join the cast of a Cornerstone production, but this one is special because it’s a "bridge show."

 "Community members come in with this excitement, it’s like doing something for the first time," Hyde says.
 "And there’s certain people who are just like, ‘Oh yeah!
 I know what a cue light is!
 (Laughs) Oh yeah!
 I have all this make up I can use!'"

-When you see a Cornerstone show, it's always a mix of actors telling the story.
-Some are professionals, while others are folks who may have never stepped on a stage, but they belong to the group that the story is about.
+Every Cornerstone show is a mix of professional actors and people who have never stepped on a stage but belong to the group featured in the story.

-In this case, “The Magic Fruit” is the capstone show that ends Cornerstone’s six years of exploring the topic of hunger.
-It tells the story of Tami, an ex-gang member, who fights drought, addiction and poverty to save the world and get back to her family.
-The Queen of the Rain makes trouble for her.
-The Queen is played by veteran Cornerstone actress Page Leong.
+"The Magic Fruit" tells the story of Tami, an ex-gang member, who fights drought, addiction and poverty to save the world and get back to her family.
+But the Queen of the Rain, played by Cornerstone veteran Page Leong, makes trouble for her.

-Leong has had a quite a journey herself.
-After years of exploring the topic of hunger with all kinds of people. she made a personal discovery: she can grow a garden!
-In fact, her backyard is full of beautiful banana trees.
+After years of exploring the topic of hunger on stage, Leong discovered she can grow a garden.
+In fact, her backyard is full of banana trees.

 The seed was planted when a young playwright named Alison Carey bumped into an emerging director named Bill Rauch at the Harvard Bookstore.
-Rauch was looking for the theatre textbook section.
+Rauch was looking for the theater books.
 Carey showed him the way.
-Eventually, they knew they needed to work together.
+Eventually, they decided they would work together.

-“We’d heard a really damning statistic in college that only two percent of American people went to professional theater on anything approaching a regular basis,” Rauch recalls.
-“And we were really freaked out that — even if we were lucky enough to be successful in our careers — we would not be in touch with 98 percent of our fellow citizens.
-And that was really disturbing.”
+"We’d heard a really damning statistic in college that only two percent of American people went to professional theater on anything approaching a regular basis," Rauch said.
+"And we were really freaked out that even if we were lucky enough to be successful in our careers, we would not be in touch with 98 percent of our fellow citizens.
+And that was really disturbing."